-I spent 12 months working for a local authority, the crimes against technology I witnessed still haunt me to this day, so I drafted a paperless proposal.
+I spent 12 months working for a local authority, the amount of paper we got through gave me nightmares, so I drafted a paperless proposal.

 It all started on my first day in the office, I was introduced to the filing cabinet.
-And by filing cabinet I mean a 5 meter squared area of rolling cabinets, overflowing with paper files and folders.
+By filing cabinet, I mean a 5 meter squared area of “Train Track Rail File Cabinets” overflowing with paper files and folders, I knew if no one else would that I needed to put forward a paperless proposal.

-An alphabetic system was in use, which meant when a file wouldn’t fit, it would be placed on the top of the cabinet or even in the wrong place.
+An alphabetic system was in use, but the decades-old cabinets were already overflowing, so when a file wouldn’t fit, it would be placed on the top of the cabinet or even in the wrong place.

-Each envelope was about 2 inches thick and to be sent recorded first class by royal mail and when the meeting was over, I was left with a pile of paper as long as my torso to be fed into a big blue recycling bin with a letterbox sized hole.
+Each envelope was about 2 inches thick and had to be sent recorded first class by royal mail.
+When the meeting was over, attendees left me with a pile of paper as long as my torso to be fed into a big blue recycling bin with a letterbox sized hole.

-This quickly led to my frustration – as a staff member who as using the files the most – and led to a paperless proposal.
+This quickly led to my frustration – as a staff member who was using the files the most – and thus led to a paperless proposal.

-The first stage was to tidy up the existing files, sending old ones off for archiving and leaving plenty of space in the racks for new files.
+The first stage was to tidy up the existing files, sending old ones off for archiving and leaving plenty of space in the racks for new files – this (of course) could not be as simple as scanning the files into a specific folder, because why make it that simple?

 This opened another can of worms – not only were files in the wrong place, some had been mixed up, or even lazily stuffed into one file, meaning files were inaccurate and potentially worthless.